Bio

 Nancy McArthur is an actor, singer-songwriter and teaching artist based in New York City.
 She was born in Washington D.C., raised overseas in Europe and Southeast Asia, and spent most childhood summers in a small West Virginia town by the Potomac river.

-On stage, she’s starred in a wild variety of experimental works under the direction of Danya Taymor, Ping Chong, and O-Lan Jones to name some names.
-On TV she’s had the privilege of working the likes of Rachel Morrison and Spike Lee.
-And in independent film, she’s collaborated with a directors from all over the world, from Cuba, to Brazil and Iceland.
+On stage, she has starred in a wild variety of experimental works under the direction of Danya Taymor, Ping Chong, and O-Lan Jones.
+Her one-woman show Shenandoah was featured at the 16th Prague Fringe Festival, where she was nominated for Best Performance and received a Fringey Award for “making audiences fall in love with America again.”
+On TV, she’s had the privilege of working with the likes of Rachel Morrison and Spike Lee.
+In independent film, she’s collaborated with directors from all over the world, from Cuba to Iceland and Brazil.
+When she isn’t performing, Nancy teaches theater to New York City Public School students, through the non-profit organizations Community Word Project and Pink Fang.

 As a musician, Nancy writes songs in a genre that might best be described as alternative-folk-with-dad-jokes.
-Her debut album I Would I Were Thy Bird in December 2023 to a sold-out show at Brooklyn Music Kitchen.
-She recorded her second full-length album in Ireland with Oli D Remembers and Belfast-local Muckno.
-It is set to be released later this year.
+Her debut album I Would I Were Thy Bird was released in December 2023 to a sold-out show at Brooklyn Music Kitchen and she recently recorded her second full-length album in Ireland with Oli D Remembers and Belfast-local artist Muckno.
+It is set to be released in Fall 2026.

 Nancy holds a BFA in Drama from Tisch School of the Arts’ Experimental Theatre Wing and Stonestreet Studios.